grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 [^essentialskills]: A. Shalloway et al., Essential Skills For The Agile Developer

 [^messageotherchangecase]: although it does need to change when the rule "first validate, then apply to sessions" changes

+[^collectionsremark]: If you never used collections before and you are not a copy-editor, then you are probably reading the wrong book :-)

+[^nullobject]: Actually, this pattern has a name and the name is...
+Null Object (surprise!).
+You can read more on this pattern at http://www.cs.oberlin.edu/~jwalker/nullObjPattern/ and http://www.cs.oberlin.edu/~jwalker/refs/woolf.ps (a little older document)